-It is essential that urban development is directed away from areas that are at significant risk from natural hazards where that risk cannot be reduced to acceptable levels, to ensure the safety and wellbeing of people, and the protection of buildings, infrastructure and assets.
+It is essential that urban development is directed away from areas that are at significant risk from natural hazards, to ensure the safety and wellbeing of people, and the protection of buildings, infrastructure and assets.
 This will also reduce levels of exposure to the effects of climate change.

-There are also some areas subject to natural hazards, but where these risks can be more easily mitigated by building differently, such as increasing the floor levels of a building or ensuring building foundations meet a higher standard.
-These areas, which include parts of the Port Hills and large areas of the floodplains, are categorised as having negotiable moderate constraints (see Map 8).
+There are also some areas subject to natural hazards, but where these risks can be mitigated by building differently, such as increasing the floor levels of a building or ensuring building foundations meet a higher standard.
+These areas are categorised as having negotiable constraints (see Map 8).